Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Evaluation

 Figure~\ref{fig:TCO-stacked} shows the cost breakdown of data centers with and without \sysnamens.
 In general, capital expenses (servers, power and cooling infrastructure, other infrastructure) remains the same.
 Operational expenses differ due to data centers receiving monetary rewards for participating in regulation service, hence the lower power cost component.
-However, this comes at the cost of opportunity cost where \sysname trade-off throughput of BE workloads in order to modulate power.
+However, this comes at the cost of opportunity cost when \sysname trade-off BE workload throughput to modulate power.
 This fundamental trade-off between opportunity cost and power cost (OpEx) drives the overall TCO picture.

 Figure~\ref{fig:TCO-heatmap} shows the TCO of \sysname normalized to baseline.
 As electricity cost increases, it becomes a bigger component of TCO and thus can benefit from more rewards pricing, resulting in lower TCO.
 As the cost per GPU hour increases, we observe that opportunity cost begins to dominate and eventually outweighs the OpEx benefits and observe negative TCO impact.
 Therefore, to limit opportunity cost, frequency regulation is best done with lower cost per GPU hour resources while higher cost per GPU hour resources can still be dedicated towards latency-sensitive workloads, such as inference, without impacting its performance.
+Therefore, to limit opportunity costs, frequency regulation is best performed using resources with a lower cost per GPU hour, while resources with a higher cost per GPU hour can be dedicated to latency-sensitive workloads, such as inference, without impacting their performance.